Community Planning and Sustainability

 - 2015 Number of Full-time Equivalent (FTE) Employees: 50.06

 A “service area” known as Planning and Development Services (P&DS) coordinates all of the development-related functions across the CP&S and Public Works departments.

 The Development Review group provides development review and zoning administration services for the community and P&DS customers, ensuring consistent application of city regulations and policies for both “by-right” and discretionary review projects.
 The group also coordinates regular updates to the city’s land use code and development regulations.

 Comprehensive Planning leads planning and policy development initiatives and ongoing programs in the areas of long-range planning, historic preservation and ecological planning.
-The division develops and implements the Boulder Valley Comprehensive Plan, prepares area plans and other special planning efforts, manages the Historic Preservation program, and coordinates the Urban Wildlife and Integrated Pest Management programs.
+The division develops and implements the Boulder Valley Comprehensive Plan, prepares area plans and other special planning efforts, manages the Historic Preservation program, leads Climate Commitment planning, and coordinates the Urban Wildlife and Integrated Pest Management programs.

 Local Environmental Action Division

 The Local Environmental Action Division (LEAD) develops policies, programs and support services to help Boulder residents and businesses understand and implement energy efficiency and zero waste initiatives.
 LEAD also supports zero waste and energy efficiency efforts within the city organization and works with key community partners to advance environmental sustainability throughout the Boulder community.